jimt/node-wordpress/readme.md

 #### client.listMethods( callback )

-Gets a list of all avaialble methods.
+Gets a list of all available methods.

 * `callback` (`function( error, methods )`): A callback to invoke when the API call is complete.
   * `methods`: An array of methods.